 In this session we start from a blank canvas and walk attendees through building an app from scratch.
 After this session viewers should have a fundamental idea of the level of effort and process through which a designer user in Decisions can create an end to end business application.

 Building responsive workflows that put the thing at the center of the model with rules that determine what can happen to that thing.
 Contrasting this approach with Part 1’s traditional workflow design.

 In this session our Chief Architect and CTO review common methods of extending the Decisions Platform through our .NET SDK.
-This session includes a “cheat sheet” for quick ways to extend the platform.
+This session includes a “cheat sheet” for quick can common way to extend the platform.